awsdocs/aws-cloud9-user-guide/doc_source/sample-aws-cli.rst

    .. code-block:: sh

       wget https://bootstrap.pypa.io/get-pip.py # Get the pip install file. sudo python get-pip.py                    # Install pip.
-(May need to run 'sudo python2 get-pip.py' or 'sudo python3 get-pip.py' instead, depending on how Python is installed.) rm get-pip.py                             # Delete the pip install file, as it is no longer needed.
+(You might need to run 'sudo python2 get-pip.py' or 'sudo python3 get-pip.py' instead, depending on how Python is installed.) rm get-pip.py                             # Delete the pip install file, as it is no longer needed.

 #.
 To use pip to install the aws-shell, run the following command.